 The Risks of Investing

 - Socialist-orientated Economy.
 Vietnam may have transitioned from a centrally planned economy, but the government still controls many key industries.

 - Early Stage Market Economy.
 Vietnam remains at an early and vulnerable stage of its economic development and is, therefore, riskier than developed markets.

 Key Points to Remember

-- Investors should keep in mind the many benefits and risks associated with investing in Vietnam, including its economic circumstances and reliance on key industries.
+- Investors should keep in mind Vietnam's economic circumstances and reliance on key industries.